matejbizjak/kumuluzee-nats-core-sample/README.md

 }
 ```

-Implement the first JAX-RS resource with GET methods that initiate producing of the messages.
+Implement the first JAX-RS resource with POST methods that initiate producing of the messages.
 Inject the Nats Client `TextClient` we described before with the `@NatsClient` and call the corresponding methods.

 ```java